 A human team is the complete opposite.

 Imagine we’re a team of like-minded individuals who work well together and are joined by somebody new who brings a different viewpoint, perhaps because of their age, gender, culture or experience.
-By tuning in to a new perspective, we could find better ways of working that make everybody safer.
+By tuning in to a new perspective and listening in an inclusive way, we could find better ways of working that make everybody safer.
 That different voice really matters.
 But if we choose to act like an autopilot and assume that a minority voice must be wrong and is best ignored, we could miss that opportunity to prevent harm.

 It’s worth checking ourselves here, because this choice may not be conscious.
 If I picked up bad vibes in my team about being the 'odd one out', would I choose to speak up with a different viewpoint?
 With the wrong work culture, we might default to being an autopilot silencing the voices we need to hear.
 In so doing we lose the value of a diverse perspective, with potentially tragic consequences.